luchagomez/luchagomez/README.md

 - 👋 Hi, I’m @luchagomez
 - 👀 I’m interested in improve my coding and automation testing knowledge
-- 🌱 I’m currently learning java, but planning to python as well
+- 🌱 I’m currently learning java, but planning to learn python as well
 - 💞️ I’m looking to collaborate on any project that help me to apply my learnings.
 - 📫 How to reach me ...
 You can contact me on linkedin https://www.linkedin.com/in/lucianapgomez/